Privacy Notice – Membership

 How long your information is kept

-Under the Data Protection Act 1998 you have the following rights:
+Under the GDPR and the Data Protection Act 2018 you have the following rights:

-- to require that we cease processing your personal information if the processing is causing you damage or distress; and
+- to require that we stop processing your personal information when you tell us.

-- to require us to restrict or object to our data processing activities;
+- to require us to restrict processing in accordance with your instructions.

 If you are not satisfied with how we are processing your personal information, you can make a complaint to the Information Commissioner.